YuvrajZende/Project-Meteoroid/docs/project/PROJECT_CONTEXT.md

 - [ ] WebSocket real-time updates
 - [ ] Advanced caching layer
 - [ ] Frontend dashboard
+- [ ] Code quality scoring for benchmarks
+- [ ] Full IntegratedOrchestrator integration for CodeGen

 ---

 *This document contains everything you need to integrate your agents and build on top of the existing infrastructure.*

-**Person 1 (Team Lead) has completed the foundation.
-Now it's time to add your specialized agents!**
+**Person 1 (Team Lead) has completed the production-ready foundation with Multi-Model Pipeline, full cost tracking, and Person 4's CodeGen integration!**

 🚀 **Let's build something amazing!**